ahmedsomaa/gs-typescript/MODERN.md

 ## Default Function Parameters

-ES6 allows the functions to have default values for parameters, and it is preferred to make default function params come last.
+ES6 allows for functions to have default values for parameters, and it is preferred to make default function params come last.

 ```ts
 function add(a: number, b: number = 1) {